 Royal Holloway (University of London) and City University.

 Subsequent to my doctoral research, I changed tack towards researching popular music, with a particular interest in questions of meaning in recorded song.
-I was a founder member of the Critical Musicology Forum, was founding co-editor of twentieth-century music and have been on various other editorial and advisory boards: (Popular Music, Popular Musicology Online, the Journal of the Art of Record Production and the Journal of the Society for American Music).
+I was a founder member of the Critical Musicology Forum, was founding co-editor of twentieth-century music and am currently coordinating editor for Popular Music.
+I have served on various other editorial and advisory boards: (Popular Musicology Online, the Journal of the Art of Record Production, the Journal of the Society for American Music, Rivista di Analisi e Teoria Musicale, El oido pensante, The University of Michigan Press series Tracking Pop and the Palgrave series Pop music, Culture, and Identity).
 I have served as a member of the AHRC peer review college and of the committee of NAMHE (the National Association for Music in Higher Eductation) and am on the Music Publishers' Association Register of Expert Witnesses.
 I have received research grants from the Arts & Humanities Research Council and from PALATINE (the Higher Education Funding Council for England teaching & learning centre for the performing arts).
 I work occasionally as a forensic musicologist.

 I still compose (mainly piano pieces) and arrange when I have time, and manage to play in church bands and, particularly, local folk clubs (what wonderful institutions!) particularly here some Sunday evenings.

 In my teaching at Surrey, I currently teach the second-year module Popular Song Analysis and the third-year options Rock Track Poetics, Anglo-Celtic Song Traditions and Progressive Issues in Rock.
-At Masters' level, I teach the module Popular Musicology, while I also direct the postgraduate research programme in music.
+I also teach at Masters' level and supervise a number of doctoral students.

 Borrowing in Celtic music.
 This paper is a part of my Folk project, which will find its way somewhere into my book- in-progress.
 It was translated by Luca Marconi and appeared in the proceedings of an interdisciplinary conference held in Urbino.